AltSysrq/ensync/SERVER-WIRE.md

 MUST, MAY, and so forth follow the usual meaning.

-All integers are written in little-endian order.
-Integer types are named using their Rust names.

 ## Transport

 No underlying transport protocol is specified, though it must inherently be an